 Lunches and Dinners

 There’s a lot of overlap between lunch and dinner food, especially when it comes to keto backpacking foods that aren’t the traditional pasta or rice.
 In this section I’ll list a bunch more ideas that could work well for lunch or dinner depending on your preference.

 Hard cheese: Slice it into chunks and eat with a low-carb tortilla and maybe some salami.
 Generally hard aged cheeses hold up the best, but I also like smoked gouda because it doesn’t create as much oily liquid in hot weather.
-String cheese works too and can be less messy, but does use more plastic packaging.
+String cheese works too and can be less messy, but does create more plastic packaging waste.

 Salami or meat sticks: Great on a tortilla with cheese.
-Choose hard salami if possible, or individually wrapped meat sticks.
+Choose hard salami if possible for better longevity, or individually wrapped meat sticks.

 Bacon bits or pre-cooked bacon: Delicious and a great source of fat and protein.
-Add to, well, everything!
+Add to, well, pretty much everything!

 Packets of chicken, fish, or other protein: Though heavier than dehydrated food, packets or tins of pre-cooked meats usually come packed with oil and are a great way to add protein and fat to your backpacking food.
 Salmon, tuna, and chicken are common choices.
-Personally I thought the Starkist “Chicken Creations” tasted like cat food; quality is important.
+Quality is important here, especially if you don’t find this kind of food very appetizing.
+Personally I think Starkist “Chicken Creations” taste like cat food.

 Dried veggies: While not specifically keto, if you’re making a just-add-water backpacking meal you may as well throw in some veggies for nutrition.
 I like this dehydrated spinach, tomatoes, mixed veggies, and pretty much everything else from that brand too.